User's Guide to GIMP 2.9/2.10 Color Management and Color Mixing

 Converting sRGB images from Color to Black and White using Luma and Luminance

-Under "Colors/Desaturate", GIMP 2.8 offers three options for converting an sRGB image to black and white: Lightness, Luminosity, and Average:
+Under "Colors/Desaturate/Desaturate" (not a typo — "Desaturate" is one of the items under the "Colors/Desaturate" menu), GIMP 2.9 offers five options for converting an sRGB image to black and white:

-Also high bit depth GIMP's "Luma" option uses slightly different multipliers for calculating Luma, being (the Red channel times 0.222) plus (the Green channel times 0.717) plus (the Blue channel times 0.061).
+High bit depth GIMP's "Luma" option uses slightly different multipliers for calculating Luma: (the Red channel times 0.222) plus (the Green channel times 0.717) plus (the Blue channel times 0.061).
 The GIMP 2.8 multipliers were wrong and the GIMP 2.9 multipliers are correct.

 - Luma is calculated using RGB channel values that are encoded using the sRGB TRC.